omar1taha/theme-development-jinja/README.md

 1. Define macro in `src/macros/`
 2. Import with `{% from "macros/filename.jinja" import macro_name %}`
 3. Use with `{{ macro_name(parameters) }}`

+### **What else can be done?
+1. Implement lazy loading for images
+2. Add SEO meta tags and structured data
+3. Implement caching mechanism for static assets and templates
+4. Add accessibility improvements (ARIA labels, keyboard navigation)